 Birth Control History: 19th Century

 During the nineteenth century in the United States, birth rates began to decline, in part due to an increase in scientific information about conception and contraception or birth control.
 The average white woman in 1800 gave birth 7 times.
 By 1900, that number dropped to an average of 3.5 births.

 In 1912, Margaret Sanger started the modern birth control movement by writing a newspaper column about the subject.
 Ms. Sanger was a public health nurse concerned about women affected by frequent childbirth, miscarriages, and unsafe abortions.
 In 1916, she opened the first birth control clinic.
-Ms. Sanger is a controversial figure who’s been accused of being racist primarily by those opposed to abortion.
+Ms. Sanger is a controversial figure who’s been accused of being racist.

 In the early part of the 20th century, the focus was on the need for married couples to space children and limit family size.
 Developments in medical science also assisted in decreasing the number of children per family.
 In 1928, ovulation timing was established, but mistakenly included half of menstruation.
 From 1940 to 1957, family size increased again to 3.7 children.

 In 1960, the birth control pills and IUD become available.
 In 1965, the Supreme Court in Griswold v.
 Connecticut struck down state laws prohibiting birth control use by married couples.
 In 1970, federal funding for family planning services was established.
 By 1980, these services were a part of Medicaid.